illandhil/enhancedcombathud-daggerheart/readme.md

-# Enhanced Combat HUD - Daggerheart
+# Argon - Combat HUD (Daggerheart)
+Daggerheart - Argon integration

 A Foundry VTT module that enhances the combat HUD for the Daggerheart system using the ARGON Combat Hud CORE.